phetsims/phet-info/doc/tier-1-description-quick-start-guide.md

 Many UI components with a visual label will automatically use that label as their `accessibleName`.
 If needed, you can override it by setting `accessibleName` in the component’s options.

+NOTE: PhET is in the process of implementing this default.
+If you find a component that does not do this, please create an issue in the component repository.

 ## pdomOrder

 Use pdomOrder to define the navigation order for both focusable and non-focusable elements.
-This ensures that items using accessibleParagraph or accessibleHeading appear in the correct reading sequence and follow a logical structure in the DOM.
+This ensures that items using `accessibleParagraph` or `accessibleHeading` appear in the correct reading sequence and follow a logical structure in the DOM.

 ## String Properties

-Use a LocalizedStringProperty for all accessibility content so it’s ready for dynamic locales and future translation support.
+Use a `LocalizedStringProperty` for all accessibility content so it’s ready for dynamic locales and future translation support.

-When describing model values in plain language, DerivedProperty.fromRecord can help select the correct string based on the current state:
+When describing model values in plain language, `DerivedProperty.fromRecord` can help select the correct string based on the current state:

 ```ts